smusp/SEMs_with_lavaan/Green_2023/05_one_way_LATENT.md

 Reduce(anova, fit)
 ```

-Compare with the latent means and error variances, and the
+Compare with the latent means and variances, and the
 $\upchi$<sup>2</sup> test in the 2nd row in Table 21.6.

 Consider the three columns of Table 21.6 dealing with means, variances